Quick start guide: Next.js React

 Connect a Next.js project to Optimizely Graph and display content using Apollo Client.

-Build a Next.js application that connects to Optimizely Graph to fetch and display CMS 12 content.
-This guide walks you through creating a Next.js project, installing dependencies, configuring Apollo Client, and building a component to query and render content using GraphQL.
-By the end, you will have a working setup that retrieves articles from your CMS instance and renders them in your application.
-For more advanced scenarios, explore features like live preview integration, content filtering, pagination, and GraphQL subscriptions to build dynamic, content-driven experiences.
+Build a Next.js application that connects to Optimizely Graph to fetch and display Optimizely CMS 12 content.
+This guide walks through creating a Next.js project, installing dependencies, configuring Apollo Client, and building a component that queries and renders content with GraphQL.
+By the end, you have a working configuration that retrieves articles from the CMS instance and renders them in the application.
+For more advanced scenarios, explore features such as live preview integration, content filtering, pagination, and GraphQL subscriptions to build dynamic, content-driven experiences.

 Prerequisites